 🧀 Toppings & fillings

-Some of our favorite fillings include:
+Some of our favorite fillings for enfrijoladas include these options:

 - Cotija cheese or queso fresco